ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

     * A self-hosted search, analysis, and alerting server built for structured logs and traces.
 Simpel and well suited for .Net applications
 # Process

+## Provisioning
+Vagrant was used to provision virtual machines, specified with a Vagrantfile.
+In the Vagrantfile, you're able to provision several virtual machines at the same time (fx the web app and the database), define and install their dependencies.
+This allows for an easy, streamlined way to always provision
+VM's without having to rely on a specific user interface from various VM providers.
+This means, that we are able to use the Vagrantfile with several providers, only having to change the vm.provider.

 ## Workflow
 For our entire developing process we've used trunk-based development with each feature being developed in a separate branch.
 We use GitHub actions for CI/CD and GitHub issues for task management.
 Our workflows include building, testing and deploying the code.